 In the biologics area, Ms. Mullin was responsible for the direct and cross examination of technical experts as part of a trial team that won a jury verdict for client Janssen Biotech Inc. in a patent infringement suit brought by Abbott GMBH & Co.
 In that case, the jury returned a verdict that claims in two patents asserted against Janssen’s antibody drug product, Stelara®, were invalid.
 Ms. Mullin was also responsible for the direct and cross examination of technical experts as part of a trial team that won a $1.67 billion jury verdict in the Eastern District of Texas for clients Centocor Ortho Biotech, Inc. and New York University.
 This patent infringement suit was against Abbott Laboratories’ flagship product, Humira®.
 The jury returned a verdict that the patent-in-suit was willfully infringed and not invalid.
 The $1.67 billion verdict was reported by Bloomberg to be the largest patent jury verdict in U.S. history.

-Ms. Mullin is also a guest lecturer in Patent Litigation at the University of Pennsylvania School of Law and the Temple University Beasley School of Law.
+Ms. Mullin is also a guest lecturer on patent litigation at the University of Pennsylvania School of Law and the Temple University Beasley School of Law.

-Ms. Mullin received her J.D. cum laude in 1991 from Villanova University School of Law and served on Law Review.
+Ms. Mullin received her J.D. cum laude in 1991 from Villanova University School of Law and served on the Law Review.
+She received her B.S. in 1985 from the University of Pennsylvania.

 Ms. Mullin supports several pro bono activities, including the Support Center for Child Advocates and the Equal Access to Justice Campaign of the Philadelphia Bar Foundation.